softwaremill/kmq/README.md

 How time is handled is crucial for message redelivery, as messages are redelivered after a given amount of time passes since the `start` marker was sent.

 To track what was sent when, `kmq` uses Kafka's message timestamp.
-By default this is messages create time (`message.timestamp.type=CreateTime`), but for the `markers` topic, it is advisable to switch this to `LogAppendTime`.
+By default, this is messages create time (`message.timestamp.type=CreateTime`), but for the `markers` topic, it is advisable to switch this to `LogAppendTime`.
 That way, the timestamps more closely reflect when the markers are really written to the log, and are guaranteed to be monotonic in each partition (which is important for redelivery - see below).